xen0vas/UserManager/README.md

 ### TO-DO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- uppgrade to qt5
+- uppgrade to qt5 ( no time to upgrade to Qt5 but i will....... :) )

 - fixing some bugs

 - implement a password generator

-- implement a password security strength checks
+- implement password security strength checks

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~